-Part 5 Forms and court records

-CPD General matters 5A: FORMS
+CrimPR Part 5 Forms and court records CPD I General matters 5A: FORMS

-- 5A.1 The forms at Annex D, or forms to that effect, are to be used in the criminal courts, in accordance with Rule 5.1. - 5A.2 The forms at Annex E, the case management forms, must be used in the criminal courts, in accordance with Rule 3.11(1). - 5A.3 The table at the beginning of each section lists the forms and: - (a) shows the Rule in connection with which each applies; - (b) describes each form. - 5A.4 The forms may be amended or withdrawn from time to time, or new forms added, under the authority of the Lord Chief Justice.
+- 5A.1 The forms at Annex D to the Consolidated Criminal Practice Direction of 8th July, 2002, [2002] 1 W.L.R.
+2870; [2002] 2 Cr.
+App.
+R. 35, or forms to that effect, are to be used in the criminal courts, in accordance with CrimPR 5.1. - 5A.2 The forms at Annex E to that Practice Direction, the case management forms, must be used in the criminal courts, in accordance with that rule. - 5A.3 The table at the beginning of each section of each of those Annexes lists the forms and: - (a) shows the rule in connection with which each applies; - (b) describes each form. - 5A.4 The forms may be amended or withdrawn from time to time, or new forms added, under the authority of the Lord Chief Justice.

-CPD General matters 5B: ACCESS TO INFORMATION HELD BY THE COURT
+CPD I General matters 5B: ACCESS TO INFORMATION HELD BY THE COURT

-5B.1 Open justice, as Lord Justice Toulson recently re-iterated in the case of R(Guardian News and Media Ltd) v City of Westminster Magistrates' Court [2012] EWCA Civ 420, [2013] QB 618, is a 'principle at the heart of our system of justice and vital to the rule of law'.
+- 5B.1 Open justice, as Lord Justice Toulson recently re-iterated in the case of R(Guardian News and Media Ltd) v City of Westminster Magistrates' Court [2012] EWCA Civ 420, [2013] QB 618, is a 'principle at the heart of our system of justice and vital to the rule of law'.
 There are exceptions but these 'have to be justified by some even more important principle.'
 However, the practical application of that undisputed principle, and the proper balancing of conflicting rights and principles, call for careful judgments to be made.
-The following is intended to provide some assistance to courts making decisions when asked to provide the public, including journalists, with access to or copies of information
+The following is intended to provide some assistance to courts making decisions when asked to provide the public, including journalists, with access to or copies of information and documents held by the court.
+It is not a prescriptive list, as the court will have to consider all the circumstances of each individual case. - 5B.2 It remains the responsibility of the recipient of information or documents to ensure that they comply with any and all restrictions such as reporting restrictions (see Part 6 and the accompanying Practice Direction).

-- and documents held by the court.
-It is not a prescriptive list, as the court will have to consider all the circumstances of each individual case. - 5B.2 It remains the responsibility of the recipient of information or documents to ensure that they comply with any and all restrictions such as reporting restrictions (see Part 16 and the accompanying Practice Direction). - 5B.3 For the purposes of this direction, the word document includes images in photographic, digital including DVD format, video, CCTV or any other form. - 5B.4 Certain information can and should be provided to the public on request, unless there are restrictions, such as reporting restrictions, imposed in that particular case.
-Rule 5.8(4) and 5.8(6) read together specify the information that the court officer will supply to the public; an oral application is acceptable and no reason need be given for the request.
-There is no requirement for the court officer to consider the non-disclosure provisions of the Data Protection Act 1998 as the exemption under section 35 applies to all disclosure made under 'any enactment ... or by the order of a court', which includes under the Criminal Procedure Rules. - 5B.5 If the information sought is not listed at Rule 5.8(6), Rule 5.8(7) will apply, and the provision of information is at the discretion of the court.
+- 5B.3 For the purposes of this direction, the word document includes images in photographic, digital including DVD format, video, CCTV or any other form. - 5B.4 Certain information can and should be provided to the public on request, unless there are restrictions, such as reporting restrictions, imposed in that particular case.
+CrimPR 5.8(4) and 5.8(6) read together specify the information that the court officer will supply to the public; an oral application is acceptable and no reason need be given for the request.
+There is no requirement for the court officer to consider the non-disclosure provisions of the Data Protection Act 1998 as the exemption under section 35 applies to all disclosure made under 'any enactment ... or by the order of a court', which includes under the Criminal Procedure Rules. - 5B.5 If the information sought is not listed at CrimPR 5.8(6), rule 5.8(7) will apply, and the provision of information is at the discretion of the court.
 The following guidance is intended to assist the court in exercising that discretion. - 5B.6 A request for access to documents used in a criminal case should first be addressed to the party who presented them to the court.
 Prosecuting authorities are subject to the Freedom of Information Act 2000 and the Data Protection Act 1998 and their decisions are susceptible to review. - 5B.7 If the request is from a journalist or media organisation, note that there is a protocol between ACPO, the CPS and the media entitled 'Publicity and the Criminal Justice System':